I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2022-12-11-HTB-Netmon.md

 There is also a message that says *nmap* couldn't actually identify the operating system but there is plenty in the output to suggest that it's *windows*.

-I stared *nikto* and while it ran I used *searchsploit* to look for vulnerabilities on some of the information I had found in the *nmap* scan however I didn't really find a whole lot this way.
+I started *nikto* and while it ran I used *searchsploit* to look for vulnerabilities on some of the information I had found in the *nmap* scan however I didn't really find a whole lot this way.

 ![nikto results](/docs/assets/images/HTB/netmon/netnom04.png)